material-components/material-components-android/docs/components/Snackbar.md

 ```

 Action text color can be customized through the `setActionTextColor` methods
-(defaulting to your theme's accent color).
+(defaulting to your theme's primary color).

 ### Anchoring a Snackbar